The Earth Is Not a Cold Dead Place

-The Earth Is Not a Cold Dead Place is the third studio album by Austin post-rock group Explosions in the Sky, which comprises Mike Smith and Munaf Rayani on guitars, Michael James on bass, and Christopher Hrasky on drums, with the album being produced by John Congleton.
-The album consists of five tracks spanning 45 minutes.
-The album was released on 4 November 2003 by Temporary Residence Limited.
+The Earth Is Not a Cold Dead Place is the third studio album by American post-rock band Explosions in the Sky, released on November 4, 2003, through Temporary Residence Limited.
+Explosions in the Sky is composed of Mike Smith and Munaf Rayani on guitars, Michael James on bass, and Christopher Hrasky on drums, with the album being produced by John Congleton.
+The album consists of five tracks that span a total runtime of 45 minutes.

 Having formed in Austin, Texas in 1999, the band recorded two studio albums before releasing The Earth Is Not a Cold Dead Place.
 The album is often considered to be released within the context of the post-September 11 attacks world, despite the attacks not being taken into consideration by the band during recording.
 The music of the album is without lyrics, and includes tracks that are considered to be inspired by reactions to crises, including the Kursk submarine disaster.
-The album generally garnered positive reviews.
+The album generally garnered critical acclaim.

 Background

-Explosions in the Sky, comprising Mike Smith and Munaf Rayani (guitars), Michael James (bass), and Christopher Hrasky (drums), was formed in 1999 in Austin, Texas under the name Breaker Morant.
+Originally known as Breaker Morant, Explosions in the Sky was formed in 1999 in Austin, Texas by Mike Smith and Munaf Rayani (guitars), Michael James (bass), and Christopher Hrasky (drums).
 They released their first album, How Strange, Innocence with Temporary Residence Limited in 2000.
 In 2001, the band released their second album Those Who Tell the Truth Shall Die, Those Who Tell the Truth Shall Live Forever, which was widely distributed and led to a critical breakthrough for the band.
 As the band's money and concentration began to decrease, they returned to Midland, Texas, where The Earth Is Not a Cold Dead Place was recorded.
 The band worked day jobs to play in an office building basement.

 Between Those Who Tell the Truth Shall Die, Those Who Tell the Truth Shall Live Forever and The Earth Is Not a Cold Dead Place, the September 11 attacks occurred.
 It was within the context of the post-September 11 world that The Earth Is Not a Cold Dead Place was released.
-Although the band did not have the September 11 attacks in mind while recording the album, band member Christopher Hrasky commented that "but if people look at it as though 'this song is about 9/11,' then that connection exists for them."
+Although the band did not have the September 11 attacks in mind while recording the album, band member Christopher Hrasky commented that "if people look at it as though 'this song is about 9/11,' then that connection exists for them."
 The album was, according to producer John Congleton, recorded and mixed in three days.